-Posters are judged according to the following criteria:
+During the next contest, posters will be judged according to the following criteria:

 We know that there’s no such thing as perfect, especially when it comes to attendance.
 After all, children do get sick or may need to miss school for a number of reasons.
 We know missing more than 10% puts children in academic danger.
 We don’t want our children missing 20 days, so what’s a realistic number?
 Consider striving for less than five absences per year as hitting the mark of excellence!

 — In the 2018-2019 school year, a total of 82 elementary schools in Charlotte, DeSoto, Manatee, and Sarasota counties created posters with the message “Every Day Counts.”

 — 49,911 students participated.